Ryhma10/Websovellus-projekti-ryhma-10/README.md

 - **Finnkino search with 3 criterias:** Finnkino search with title, theatre and showtime.
 - **Profile picture:** Users can add profile pictures to profile page.
 - **Movie Carousels:** Popular & Now in theatres carousels for each search to highlight trending movies.
+- **Username:** Users may register and sign in with username.
+Username will be shown on posts and reviews instead of email.

 ## Technologies